Tying up some flies my friend Angie wanted for a forthcoming revisit trip to New Zealand gave pause for fond remembrance.

 By Skip Clement

 In a local fly shop, we followed the crowd to the flies with the same bounce in our ancient steps as the younger lads and lassies to see what might be new for the Blue Ridge trouts this season.
 A young woman poked a laughing finger at the dozens of Kreelex flies and said, “What fish would eat Christmas tree decorations?”
-Before I could offer any advice, my fly fishing side-kick and still prickly but retired prosecuting attorney jumped in and blurted, “Any one of those ‘Christmas Trees’ will catch trouts before that handful of ‘gummy flies’ you’re carrying will find a tree.”
-A laugh gathered speed, and the young lady, unperturbed, said, “Are you shittin’ me?”
+Before I could offer any advice, my fly fishing side-kick and still prickly but retired prosecuting attorney jumped in and yelled, “Any one of those ‘Christmas Trees’ will catch trouts before that handful of ‘gummy flies’ you’re carrying will find a tree.”
+A laugh gathered speed, and the young lady, calm, said, “Are you shittin’ me?”
 Angie said, “No, the Kreelex’ in anything from a #4 to #10 will set you free young lady.”

 Chuck Kraft, who passed away in 2020, is most underappreciated as a fly fishing legend.
 Lefty Kreh, who always fished Chuck when he wanted to catch smallies and a few shots at big muskies, said that Chuck wouldn’t say a word if somebody had a shout-out about the Kreelex Fly in his presence.
 Adding,“He would never self-promote, and he was okay with that.”